Previously, we looked through all the Old Testament for

 exolethreuo which is translated as

 destroy means annihilation.
-The stronger definition seems to be along the lines of "bringing to loss or ruin," which fits perfectly with the OT usage of
+The stronger (or at the very least, a completely valid alternative) definition seems to be along the lines of "bringing to loss or ruin," which fits perfectly with the OT usage of

 abad as well.